hed-standard/hed-specification/docs/source/Appendix_A.md

   - Type of value this is.
 ``````

-Normally the allowed characters are listed individually as values of the `allowedCharacter`
+The `allowedCharacter` attribute should appear separately for each individual character to be allowed.
+However, the following group designations are allowed as a value for this attribute:
-attribute.
-However, the word `letters` designates upper and lower case alphabetic characters
+- `letters` designates upper and lower case alphabetic characters.
-are allowed.
-Further, the word `blank` indicates a space is an allowed character, and the
+- `blank` indicates a space is an allowed character.
-word `digits` indicates the digits 0-9 may be used in the value.
+- `digits` indicates the digits 0-9 may be used in the value.
+- `alphanumeric` indicates `letter` and `digits`

 If placeholder (`#`) has a `unitClass`, but the replacement value for the placeholder
-does not have units, tools use the value of `defaultUnits` if the unit class has them.
+does not have units, tools may assume the value of `defaultUnits` if the unit class has them.
-For example, the `timeUnits` has the attribute `defaultUnits=s` in HED 8.0.0.
-The tag
+For example, the `timeUnits` has the attribute `defaultUnits=s` in HED versions >=8.0.0.
-`Duration/3` is assumed to be equivalent to `Duration/3 s` because `Duration` has
+Tools may assume that tag `Duration/3` is  equivalent to `Duration/3 s` because `Duration` has
 `defaultUnits` of `s`.

-The `extensionAllowed` tag indicates that descendents of this node may be extended by
+The `extensionAllowed` tag indicates that descendents of this node may be extended by annotators.
-annotators.
 However, any tag that has a placeholder (`#`) child cannot be extended,
-regardless of `extensionAllowed` since it single child is always interpreted as a
+regardless of `extensionAllowed` since its single child is always interpreted as a user-supplied value.
-user-supplied value.

-Tags with the 'required' or 'unique' attributes cannot appear in definitions.
+Tags with the `required` or `unique` attributes cannot appear in definitions.

 In addition to the attributes listed above, some schema attributes have been deprecated
 and are no longer supported in HED, although they are still present in earlier versions of